Do you know how to change a tire? It's really not that difficult. Here are some tips that will make the job easier and safer.

 A flat is the most common and obvious reason to change a tire.
 But there are others.

-The wear and tear of the road gradually grinds down the depth of tire treads, making it harder for them to grip the road, especially in rainy or snowy conditions.
+Eventually, all vehicles need new tires.
+Contact with the road gradually grinds down the depth of tire treads, making it harder for them to grip the road, especially in rainy or snowy conditions.
+Even if you don’t drive a lot, you should change your tires at least every 10 years, especially if they get a lot of UV exposure, as that can cause tire sidewalls to break down and crack.

 Once the tread of a tire wears down to 4/32 inch, slipping on wet or icy roads or even hydroplaning is much more likely.
 At that point, swapping out your most worn-out tires can go a long way towards staying safe on the road.